 Immunosuppression is usually continued for at least five years for patients who are AQP4 seropositive, including those presenting with a single attack, because they are at high risk for relapse or conversion to NMO .
 However, there is no consensus with regard to the duration of immunosuppressive treatment.
 Some experts suggest that life-long therapy is appropriate, given the often devastating nature of the disease.
 Others suggest that the length of immunosuppression should be tailored to the severity of attacks and disability.

-Treatment with tocilizumab has been associated with clinical stabilization or improvement in a small number of patients with refractory NMO who failed one or more of the "standard" treatments discussed above [127-131].
-Similarly, eculizumab treatment of NMO was associated with a significant reduction in attack frequency in a small uncontrolled open-label study, though complicated by meningococcal sepsis with full recovery in 1 of the 14 treated patients .
+Treatment with tocilizumab (an IL-6 receptor antagonist) has been associated with clinical stabilization or improvement in a small number of patients with refractory NMO who failed one or more of the "standard" treatments discussed above [130-134].
+Similarly, eculizumab (a complement-inhibiting antibody) treatment of NMO was associated with a significant reduction in attack frequency in a small uncontrolled open-label study, though complicated by meningococcal sepsis with full recovery in 1 of the 14 treated patients .

 SUMMARY AND RECOMMENDATIONS